Updated: Wednesday, January 20

 Need a visual?
 See our demo video.

-Use the Virtual Reserve Shelf to quickly check if your textbooks are available through Covenant’s e-book collection or another online source.
+Print reserves are not be available due to the extended quarantine required between uses of materials.
+Instead, use the Virtual Reserve Shelf to quickly check if reserves are available through Covenant’s e-book collection or another online source.

 Need something from the print Reference section?
 Email email@example.com and let us know what we can scan for you.